Code-Institute-Submissions/MS1-Catsitting/README.md

     - Responsive design to allow user to browse the website on all devices
     - Collapsible fixed navigation with scrollspy option to allow users to easily navigate across the website on all screen sizes.
-    - A call for action in form of a hoverable button in the hero banner and service section to invite and allow users to contact the business.
+    - A call for action in form of a hoverable button in the hero banner and service section to invite users to contact the business.
     - Responsive non-automated carousel with controls and indicators to allow users to flick through customer testimonials.
     - An embedded map showing the areas covered by the business with search and zoom option so that users can quickly see if the business operates where they live.
     - Form with validation control to allow users to make contact with the business.
     - Clickable and hoverable icons to allow users to open social media links into new tabs, whilst retaining navigation on the website.
-This feature is present in both contact section and footer.

 - ## **Features left to implement**